rfearing/secret-text-communicator/README.md

 # Heroku Password sharer (beta)
 This app is built for sharing passwords or secret content with clients in a more secure way than email without adding any extra steps for clients.

-This is made for the free heroku tier since they automatically shut off after 30 minutes of inactivity, in effect, stopping the node process and clearing all saved passwords.
+If on the Heroku free tier, your server will automatically shut off after 30 minutes of inactivity, in effect, stopping the node process and clearing all saved passwords.
+This is either desirable or undesirable depending on your use-case.

 Obviously you should use SSL.